Farm-in-the-Zoo

 Farm-in-the-Zoo incorporates domestic farm animals and play-based learning stations to create a welcome space for exploring the natural world.

-Farm-in-the-Zoo features a main barn geared toward open-ended play for toddlers and young children, as well as a livestock barn and dairy barn with outdoor yards for cows, goats, pigs and ponies.
-Within Farm-in-the-Zoo are two Edible Gardens with organic plants that thrive in Illinois.
-Here guests can help tend to the crops and soil.
+Farm-in-the-Zoo features a main barn geared toward open-ended play for toddlers and young children, as well as a livestock barn and dairy barn with outdoor yards for cows, goats, pigs, and ponies.
+Within Farm-in-the-Zoo are two produce gardens with organic plants that thrive in Illinois.
+Much of the harvest is used as browse for animals at the zoo.

-Promoting experiential learning, Farm-in-the-Zoo enables guests to see, hear, and smell real farm animals and immerse themselves in the day-to-day happenings on a farm.
+Promoting experiential learning, Farm-in-the-Zoo enables guests to see, hear, and smell real farm animals.
 Visitors learn by doing: they can feed the chickens, groom the goats, and see rabbits, ponies, cows, and pigs up close.

 Fast Facts